-Her music has been performed in several European countries, including Austria, Germany, Italy, Slovenia and the Netherlands, as well as in prominent venues and festivals, i.e. Porgy & Bess in Vienna, impuls MinuteConcerts in Graz, Leicht über Linz, Crossroads Festival in Salzburg in Austria; November Music in the Netherlands and Cologne Opera in Germany and many more.
+Her music has been performed in several European countries, including Austria, Germany, Italy, Slovenia and the Netherlands, as well as in prominent venues and festivals, i.e. Alte Schmiede, Porgy & Bess in Vienna, impuls MinuteConcerts in Graz, Leicht über Linz, Crossroads Festival in Salzburg in Austria; November Music, Operadagen Rotterdam in the Netherlands; Cologne Opera in Germany and many more.

 Her recent work is a hybrid of composed and improvised music that includes elements of performing art through which she discovers her personal expression.
 Her interest lies in exploring contrasting and diverse sound layers of various timbres and textures.
 She aims to expand the sound palette in her music through incorporation of different sound objects.

 duo clearobscure (Aleksandra Bajde & Emre Sihan Kaleli) is a contemporary music duo currently based in Vienna.
 Their work combines contemporary playing and singing techniques with theatrical elements and improvisation.
-As a duo they performed in Austria, Italy, and Germany.
+As a duo they performed in Austria, Germany, Italy, and Slovenia.